Malosa (Malawi): Malosa Secondary School

 Malosa Secondary School is under the Anglican Diocese of the Upper Shire and is a National Grant-Aided Boarding School.
 It was built in 1928 in the grounds of an old tobacco farm and was initially a teacher training college.
 The school has a capacity for 700 students studying form 1 through to form 4.
+Its alumni include the architect Maliam Mdoko.

 Yao tribe

 The main single tribe found in Malosa is the Yao tribe.
 The Yao were subsistence farmers on the southeastern coast of Africa where they made contact with Arab settlers.
 The greater Yao chief Mataka rejected Christianity and accepted Islam.
 Today the majority of Yao in Malosa still follow Islam.
 The Yao speak a Bantu language called Chiyao; however they also speak Chichewa, the national language of Malawi.

+Notable people

+Janet Chikaya Banda was born here in 1970 and went on to be the first woman to be Malawi's Solicitor General.